 Customer satisfaction badges

-Small businesses understand how critical trust is in completing any transaction because they don’t have the luxury of a brand that is well-known by consumers all over the country.
+Small businesses understand how critical trust is in completing any transaction because they don’t have the luxury of a brand name that is well-known by consumers all over the country.
 Customer satisfaction website seals help instill confidence as prospects browse and are designed to put them at ease before making a purchase.
 Here are some of the ways small businesses are using customer satisfaction trust seals.

 All American Air is an HVAC company based in Daytona Beach.
-Without a major brand that is known throughout the country, All American Air must establish trust with prospective customers before convincing prospects to buy.
+Without a major brand name that is known throughout the country, All American Air must establish trust with prospective customers before convincing prospects to buy.
 The company does this by guaranteeing 100% customer satisfaction and placing the badge near two other website seals — Commendations and Premier Partners.

 Not only does the guarantee instill confidence in prospects but it also associates the company with big brands, like the Better Business Bureau, Good Housekeeping, and Honeywell: